palantir/conjure-java-example/README.md

     * build.gradle - a gradle script that
         1. configures sub-projects with needed dependencies to generate java bindings. e.g. `recipe-example-api-jersey`
         2. configures `publishTypescript` task to generate `.npmrc` in the generated root folder, `recipe-example-api-typescript/src` for publishing the generated npm module.
-        3. and modifies the `conjure` extension to specify the package name under which the npm module will be published.
+        3. modifies the `conjure` extension to specify the package name under which the npm module will be published.
     * recipe-example-api-jersey - the sub-project where all generated [service interfaces](https://github.com/palantir/conjure-java-example/blob/0.1.1/example-api/src/main/conjure/example-api.yml#L39) live.
     * recipe-example-api-objects - the sub-project where all generated [object classes](https://github.com/palantir/conjure-java-example/blob/0.1.1/example-api/src/main/conjure/example-api.yml#L4) live.
     * recipe-example-api-typescript - the sub-project where all generated typescript bindings live.
-    * src/main/conjure - the conjure definition yml file where recipe APIs are defined, please refer to [specification.md](https://github.com/palantir/conjure/blob/develop/docs/specification.md) for more details.
+    * src/main/conjure - directory containing conjure definition yml files where recipe APIs are defined, please refer to [specification.md](https://github.com/palantir/conjure/blob/develop/docs/specification.md) for more details.

 * `recipe-example-server` - a dropwizard application project that uses conjure generated jersey binding for resource class implementation